kateolmstead/javascript-sdk/README.md

 ## Disclaimers

-This sample code is a very simple use-case; in reality, your game integration might work a lot differently.
+This sample code is a very simple use-case; in reality, your application integration might work a lot differently.
 Again, the goal of this sample app is to convey how you can integrate some of the major features of Facebook's SDKs with the PlayRM JavaScript SDK.

 ## Assumptions

-* We treat every player like a new player.
-In reality, **your game server should keep track of each player that joins your game and report attribution appropriately.**
+* We treat every user like a new user.
+In reality, **your app server should keep track of each user that joins your application and report attribution appropriately.**
-* The game store just has two items and everything is hard-coded.
+* The app store just has two items and everything is hard-coded.
 Yuck.
 We also share the store information with the client (JSON object dump) so that we can better understand the transaction that is taking place on the client side.
 Your implementation will likely be more data-driven, and should be more selective about what information is available to the web browser.

 Contact Support
 ===============